Biodiversity-Meets-Data/BiodiversityDataSpace/DataSpaceMVP/VRE-worklfow-dataspace.md

 When the workflow finishes:

-* it generates one or more **outputs**.
+* it generates a [Workflow Run Crate](https://www.researchobject.org/workflow-run-crate/profiles/workflow_run_crate/) containing one or more **outputs**.
 These could be datasets, maps, statistics, CSVs, derived rasters, plots etc.
 * the Workflow Engine temporarily stores these outputs and notifies the Data Space that a dataset is ready.

 At this stage, the output is not yet integrated into the BMD dataspace or visualisation engine.